 On P308L55:

-Signal Extension is 0μs when TXVECTOR parameter NO_SIG_EXTN is true and is aSignalExtension as defined in Table xxx of 26.3 (HE PHY) when TXVECTOR parameter NO_SIG_EXTN is false.
+Signal Extension is 0μs when TXVECTOR parameter NO_SIG_EXTN is true and is aSignalExtension as defined in Table 19-25 (HT PHY characteristics) when TXVECTOR parameter NO_SIG_EXTN is false.

 Proposed change 20: 26.3.8 Timing-related parameters

 Discussions: There are typos of in table 26-12, to be fixed.